Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: Conclusion

 \section{Conclusion}

-The paper combines recent results on bracketing numbers for weighted Besov spaces with a functional central limit theorem for strictly stationary $ \beta $-mixing processes.
+The paper combines recent results on bracketing numbers for weighted Besov spaces with a functional central limit theorem for strictly stationary $\beta $-mixing processes.
 It is shown that by specializing the bracketing results to a particular Hilbert space of relevance to the dependent limit theory, functional central limit theorems for dependent processes indexed by Besov classes can be obtained directly.
 These insights lead to some new results in function spaces with polynomially decaying functions over unbounded domains and smooth functions over bounded domains.

 It is shown how the limit theory can be used to simplify some proofs in the analysis of semiparametric estimators and tests.
-An example for a Hausman test for linearity is considered in detail.
+An example of a Hausman test for linearity is considered in detail.
 More specifically, the central limit theorem implies a stochastic equicontinuity property that helps shorten arguments needed to establish the limiting behavior of the test.
 The central limit theory also allows to represent the limiting distribution over a class of local alternatives under general conditions.
 Finally, a comparison of two versions of the test when stronger conditions on the model are imposed is provided.

-It is shown that a test based on a less efficient plug in estimator is preferred over a regression based version of the test.
+A number of the conditions imposed in Section \ref{Sec_Hausman} are high level.
 A detailed analysis of non-parametric estimation in weighted Besov spaces is beyond the scope of the paper and left for future research.
-As such, a number of the conditions imposed in Section \ref{Sec_Hausman} are high level.